Providers

 ASAM Criteria 4th Edition

-The first volume of the fourth edition of ASAM is now available digitally—updated and enhanced to reflect current research and clinical best practices that facilitate better, patient-centered care and improve outcomes for the millions of people diagnosed with substance use disorders each year.
-The print version will be released in December 2023.
+The ASAM Criteria, 4th Edition reflects current research and clinical best practices that facilitate person-centered care and improve outcomes for the millions of people diagnosed with SUD each year.
+The ASAM Criteria is available in print and digital versions and can be purchased here.
 Follow this link to review a summary of major changes to the ASAM Criteria 4th Edition or visit the ASAM 4th Edition section of the ASAM website to learn more.

 Upcoming Provider Forums